8 Common Mistakes Sales Managers Make and How to Avoid Them

 When you make a mistake, own it and be transparent with your team about it.
 Try to find a solution to that problem collectively, as a team.

 Furthermore, if you don’t know something, be open and honest about it.
-Don’t make excuses, as it’ll send the wrong signals within the team – and before you know it, you’ll end up with a team full of excuses.
+Don’t make excuses, as that sends the wrong signals within the team.
+Before you know it, you’ll end up with a team full of excuses.

 Some sales managers are always on top of their salespeople.
 They walk around, looking over people’s shoulders, not letting them think on their own and make decisions.